ravens-engine/core/docs/tutorial/tutorial.md

 :::

-We're going to add some other elements to the state of our game: the id of the player that last filled a cell in the grid.
-This will allow later, when defining actions, to properly check that a player does not try to fill twice the grid in a row.
+We're going to add an other element to our state: which symbol's turn it is.

 ```javascript {11}
 export default class TicTacToe extends Game {